sinak/stripe-blog-posts/1 - Pizzanet.md

 Meanwhile, 1,700 miles away in Wichita, Kansas, an international food chain founded in 1958 is preparing to launch one of the first eCommerce sites in Internet history.
 On Monday, August 22nd 1994, Pizza Hut and the Santa Cruz Operation issued a joint [press release](http://www.interesting-people.org/archives/interesting-people/199408/msg00057.html) announcing the launch of PizzaNet, “a pilot program that enables computer users, for the first time, to electronically order pizza delivery from their local Pizza Hut restaurant via the worldwide Internet.”

-As Bill Higgins of Fermilab wrote to the Computer-Under Digest:
+As Bill Higgins of Fermilab wrote to the Computer Underground Digest:

 > “History has been made.
 Ordering pizza from your computer.
 It's the fulfillment of a hacker dream at least as old as computer networking.”